 From the classic traditional look that moms everywhere adore to fun and silly scenes, we’ll help you position your couples for a bright future of beautiful photos in your engagement shoot.

 The Importance of Engagement Photos

 Engagement photos are often some of the first professional photos the couple has taken together.
 They might use these photos to share their news on social media, incorporate into their wedding or as thank yous for gifts.

 These photos are also the official beginning of a life together as husband and wife.
-An engagement session should be a mix of shooting images the couple can use for practical reasons (save-the-date cards or a newspaper announcement) but should also capture who they are, right then, in that moment.
+An engagement session should be a mix of shooting images the couple can use for practical reasons (save-the-date cards or a newspaper announcement photo) but should also capture who they are, right then, at that moment.

 And be sure to use these engagement photo ideas as inspiration, not a checklist.
 You’ll exhaust everyone before you get halfway through!